ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 - Server health: Avoiding unresponsive or overloaded servers.
 - Application-specific criteria: Specific services might require routing based on user type, content availability, and so on.

-For more information, see [Global Server Load Balancing and other features of {{site.data.keyword.cis_full_notm}}](/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).
+For more information, see [Global server load balancing and other features of {{site.data.keyword.cis_full_notm}}](/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

-## Private access to Cloud Services
+## Private access to cloud services
 {: #cloud-services}

 With the presence of both the classic infrastructure and Virtual Private Cloud (VPC) environments, there are two paths to access cloud services privately.
 Moving these workloads from the public network to the private network offers two advantages:

-- Enhanced security: Cloud Services are no longer served on an internet routable IP address.
+- Enhanced security: Cloud services are no longer served on an internet routable IP address.
 - Cost-effective: The private network does not incur billable or metered bandwidth charges.

-### Service Endpoints
+### Service endpoints
 {: #service-endpoints}

 With {{site.data.keyword.cloud_notm}} service endpoints, you can connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network instead of the default public network.